NFYB13007U Introduction to Atomic Physics

 BSc Programme in Physics

-The course gives an introduction to the physics of atoms, their structure, their spectra, and their response to external electromagnetic fields, as relevant to students in physics, nanoscience, chemistry, astronomy, geophysics, and biophysics.
+The course gives an introduction to the physics of atoms, their structure, their spectra, and their response to external electromagnetic fields, as relevant to students in physics, nanoscience, chemistry, astronomy, geophysics, biophysics, and medical physics.
 The course addresses 2. and 3. year students and will enable students to follow MSc-courses in quantum optics, atomic physics, laser physics, quantum chemistry, etc..

 A student who has attended the course Introduction to atomic physics can: